marderlab/STG-database-project/README.md

 Following this link first prompts the user to select an experiment by metadata.
-It then displays a list of uploaded files associated with this experiment, which may be selected and downloaded by entering the file index and clicking the download button.
+It then displays a list of uploaded files associated with this experiment, which may be selected and downloaded together as a zip file by clicking the download button.

 ADMINISTRATOR FUNCTIONS